Personal Growth, Preparation for Life

 - LSAT: Philosophy majors tied for first (with Economics)

 - GMAT: Philosophy majors rank second (behind math)

 Where can your degree take you?

 Our program prepares you to apply your philosophy degree to virtually any field of study.
 And these are just a few of your possible career options:

 - Social worker

 - Non-profit or government employee

 Nancy Matchett’s scholarship is focused on putting philosophy to practical use.
-Her interests include ethical deliberation, moral psychology, personal identity and practical agency, and most of her publications deal in some way with the relationship between ethical theory and moral practice, or with successful practices in ethics teaching and training.
+Her interests include ethical deliberation, moral psychology, personal identity and practical agency.
+Most of her publications deal in some way with the relationship between ethical theory and moral practice or with successful practices in ethics teaching and training.
 Matchett recently collaborated on a study of the effectiveness of philosophical counseling for helping new nurses navigate moral challenges.

 Ready for what's next?
 Here's what you need to know.